Mirv/domain_crawler/readme.md

 ---

-The email specifying this exercise came through while I was on the subway heading home.
+The email describing this exercise came through while I was on the subway heading home.
 I spent the rest of the ride thinking it through, taking notes on my phone, and by the time I arrived, felt like I had a pretty good grasp on how to proceed.

 Alas, the answer to the question in the title is evident by the length of this readme.
 I've a new-found respect for designers who create robust, flexible and efficient web crawling software.
 Even on a simple-seeming WordPress site, the sheer depth of linkage astounded me.